joshkwka/Remote-Water-Gun/README.md

 # Remote Water Gun

-For this project, I CAD designed a mount for a spray bottle which allows motors to control the pitch and yaw movement of the nozzle.
+For this project, I designed and modelled a mount for a spray bottle which allows motors to control the pitch and yaw movement of the nozzle.
 A motor also controls the trigger so that the "water gun" can be shot remotely.